MARKETS 2025

 Evolution of prices in the day-ahead market

-Taking into account the generation mix in the day-ahead market, an important factor in price formation, it becomes evident that a higher share of renewables in the clearing structure influences a lower price and, conversely, a lower share increases the wholesale price.
+Taking into account the generation mix in the day-ahead market, an important factor in price formation, it becomes evident that a higher share of renewables in the clearing structure leads to a lower price, whereas a lower share increases the wholesale price.

 Generation structure in the day-ahead market clearing process, price of the day-ahead market, and price of natural gas

 Plotting the structures of the generation cleared in the hours in which the day-ahead market price marked the annual minimum and maximum, it can be seen that they are very different.
-In the hours of minimum price, solar photovoltaic energy accounts for almost 60% of the generation structure, with renewables accounting for more than 92%.
-Observing the mix in the hours of maximum price, it can be seen that the combined cycle has the highest share in the generation structure (39.9%).
-During those hours, renewable energy generation accounted for slightly less than 38% of the generation structure, even though they set the marginal price.
+In the hours of minimum price, solar photovoltaic energy accounts for almost 50% of the generation structure, with renewables accounting for almost 80% while combined-cycle plants are completely absent.
+If we observe the mix in the hours of maximum price, it can be seen that the combined cycle has the highest share in the generation structure (36.5%).
+During those hours, renewable energy generation accounted for slightly less than 33% of the generation structure.

 Generation structure in the minimum and maximum price hours of the day-ahead market

-Prices in Europe have reached their lowest levels in the past four years.
-Spain recorded the third-lowest electricity prices in Europe in 2024, behind Nord Pool and France.
-The country registered the lowest prices from February to April, months characterised by high renewable generation and strong reserves.
+European electricity prices were slightly higher than in the previous year.
+Spain recorded the third-lowest electricity prices in Europe in 2025, behind Nord Pool and France.
+The country registered the lowest prices in April, May, and November.

 European market prices